sammuelyee/docs/cartodb-editor.md

 Review the PostgreSQL  [documentation](http://www.postgresql.org/docs/9.3/interactive/sql.html) for how to use PostgreSQL flavored SQL, as well as the [PostGIS documentation](http://postgis.net/documentation/) for tips on writing spatial queries.
 Additionally, CartoDB has tutorials on how to run SQL queries.

-To run an SQL query in the CartoDB dashboard, open a table or visualization.
+To run a SQL query in the CartoDB dashboard, open a dataset or map.
 In the righthand sidebar, click the SQL icon.
 The sidebar will expand, and by default you will see the following query:

 {% highlight sql %}
-SELECT * FROM table_name
+SELECT * FROM dataset_name
 {% endhighlight %}

 You can modify this query and then hit the "Apply query" button or press `cmd + s` on a Mac OS or `ctrl + s` on a Windows OS.
 An example of a modified query might look like the following: